Wizcorp/express-rested/README.md

 Registers a function that will be called on any change to the collection, and is passed an array of IDs that were affected.
 If you pass a callback, you will have a chance to do asynchronous operations and return an error on failure.
-This error will find its way to the client as an Internal Service Error (500).
+This error will find its way to the client as an Internal Server Error (500).
 If you don't pass a callback, you may still throw an exception to achieve the same.